From Stage IV to Center Stage Film

-My book, "From Stage IV to Center Stage" published in 2011 has been an inspiration to people all across the country.
+You may or may not know about my book, "From Stage IV to Center Stage" published in 2011.
+It has been an inspiration to people all across the country.

 Now it is time for the next step in supporting and inspiring the cancer community.
 That step

 We have all been touched by this dreadful disease.
 I believe we all need to come together to do all we can to help this community find ways to cope, learn and heal.
-I am counting on you and anyone else you know to help support this project by donating to help us reach our goal of $75,000 in order to produce a fabulous documentary.
+I am counting on you and anyone else you know to help support this project by donating to help us reach our goal of $35,000 in order to get the final steps completed.

 Every dollar you donate is tax deductible through the Arts & Education 501c3.
 You will recieve a receipt for your tax-deductible donation.

 For those of you who are seeing this for the first time:

 In 2005 I was diagnosed with Stage IV throat and neck cancer.
 I was given three months to live.
 I am humbled and grateful to be alive.

 My ability to "Befriend" cancer and learn what it came to teach me, as opposed to "Battling" cancer, were the greatest contributors to my survival.
 At the time of diagnosis I was told, should I live, I may never sing again.
 Well...Just 22 months post diagnosis (June, 2007) I sang the National Anthem before a sell-out crowd of 37,000 Red Sox fans at Boston's Fenway Park.
 It was thrilling!
 It was a fabulous platform for me to inspire thousands of people in just a few moments.
 Almost ten years later people still seek me out to help either themselves or someone they know dealing with cancer because they remember that night at Fenway.